-Accuracy rolls are required to hit a target when attacking, casting a spell or attempting to heal
+Accuracy rolls are required to hit a target when attacking or cast a spell.

 Force

 Force rolls are used to wound a target, after a successful hit, when attacking.

 Resistance

 Resistance is a measure of a unit's ability to withstand punishment and is a roll taken as a defense roll, or a roll to stand back up when a unit has been wounded.